YINI-lang/yini-parser-typescript/README.md

 ## 📚 Documentation

-- [Development Setup](./docs/Development%20Setup.md) — How to run, test, and build the project.
+- [Development Setup](./docs/Development%20Setup.md) — How to run, test, and build the project, etc.
-- [Style Guide](./docs/Style%20Guide.md) — Project conventions, naming patterns, and coding style.
+- [Conventions](./docs/Conventions.md) — Project conventions, naming patterns, etc.

 ## License
 This project is licensed under the Apache-2.0 license - see the [LICENSE](<./LICENSE>) file for details.